-- Underlying Free Cash Flow, threshold NOK 5 billion (yearly average over the performance period) - Total Shareholder Return relative to the European telecommunications market (STOXX 600 Telecommunications Index, SXKGR) with threshold -5% of index year of grant, hence, the LTI plan spans over a period of five years in total.
+- Underlying Free Cash Flow, threshold NOK 5 billion (yearly average over the performance period) - Total Shareholder Return relative to the European telecommunications market (STOXX 600 Telecommunications Index, SXKGR) with threshold -5% of index

+In addition to the two-year performance period, the shares will be subject to three years lock-in from the year of grant, hence, the LTI plan spans over a period of five years in total.
 Granted shares are released for disposal provided the executive is still employed by Telenor Group at the end of the lock-in period.
 Should the executive resign from Telenor before the end of the lock-in period, the shares are forfeited and returned to Telenor.
 However, in cases where employment is terminated due to retirement or disability, the employee may be granted rights to retain locked LTI shares.